 Contraceptive pills and HRT are used commonly by patients undergoing surgery.
-Largely, these can be continued safely around the time surgery.
-However, patients should be aware that the oral contraceptive pill and HRT can increase the chances of developing clots in the leg.
-Whilst our enhanced recovery programme ensures that everyone is given medication to reduce this risk, patients are given the choice to discontinue the pill and HRT if they wish.
+Largely, these can be continued safely around the time of surgery.
+However, patients should be aware that the combined oral contraceptive pill (which contains oestrogen) and HRT can increase the chances of developing clots in the leg.
+Whilst our enhanced recovery programme ensures that everyone is given medication to reduce this risk, patients are given the choice to discontinue the combined pill and HRT if they wish.

 Following surgery, the absorption of some medications, including the oral contraceptive pill can be altered.
 We therefore advise you to consider alternative methods of contraception such as implants, barrier methods (such as condoms) or intra-uterine devices.